prts44/MonopolyDealOnline/README.md

 Intentional alterations:
 - Cards cannot be played if the circumstances are not correct (original rules state any card played under the wrong circumstances counts as a played card which I personally believe is dumb)
+- It's My Birthday cannot be Just Say No'd (this is like 30% because I don't believe this makes any sense and 70% because of lazyness)

 If I ever host this project publicly, expect there to only be one room for games that you can join and anyone can start for now.
 This is due to some limitations with Socket.io that I didn't notice until it was too late.
 I would absolutely love to have multiple rooms, but right now the game works best as a self-hosted one with friends.
 This is something I'd like to fix in the future.